htm-community/htmengine-traffic-tutorial/README.md

     npm install .
     npm start

 This will run at <http://localhost:8083>.
 You only need to run `npm install` once.

 * * *

-This is a work in progress.
+# Runtime

+Immediately after startup, the Node.js client application will start pulling traffic data from [River View](http://data.numenta.org/nyc-traffic/keys.json?includeDetails=1) and pushing it into the HTM Engine.
+A model is created for every traffic route available.
+For example, [traffic path "1"](http://data.numenta.org/nyc-traffic/1/meta.html) contains [traffic data](http://data.numenta.org/nyc-traffic/1/data.html) for __"11th ave n ganservoort - 12th ave @ 40th st"__ in Manhattan.
+This correlates to an HTM Engine model named "1".
+You can see the raw data for this model by querying the Python HTM Engine HTTP wrapper at <http://localhost:8080/1>.
+You should see a bunch of text data in the response.